The Plum Card® from American Express review

 The following chart shows how the Plum Card compares to two other credit cards for business owners, including one with no annual fee:

 When you compare the Plum Card to a few other business credit cards, it’s easy to see where it falls short.
 First, the Plum Card is a charge card, so you don’t have the option to carry a balance beyond 60 days, even if you really needed to.
-Not only that, but the Plum Card doesn’t offer any sort of welcome bonus and comes with a pricey $250 annual fee after the first year.
+Not only that, but the Plum Card doesn’t offer any sort of welcome bonus and comes with a pricey $250 annual fee.

 The Ink Business Unlimited® credit card offers 1.5 percent cash back (rather than a percent discount on your bill), but you can redeem your rewards for statement credits that work the same as a discount.
 You can also cash in your rewards for gift cards, merchandise, travel through Chase and more.
 You even get a $750 bonus when you spend $7,500 on your card within three months of account opening.
 There’s no annual fee either, so it’s really a no-brainer.

-With that being said, it’s hard to argue against the Capital One Spark Cash for Business, which offers one of the highest rates of cash back among business credit cards.
-You’ll earn a flat 2 percent back on all your spending and can redeem your rewards for statement credits in any amount.
-You’ll also qualify for a $500 cash bonus when you spend $4,500 on your card within three months of opening your account.
-Further, you’ll only pay a $95 annual fee after the first year, whereas the Plum Card charges $250.
+With that being said, it’s hard to argue against the Capital One Spark Cash Plus charge card, which offers one of the best unlimited cash back rates among business credit cards and a flexible spending limit similar to the Amex Plum.
+You’ll earn a flat 2 percent back on all your spending and can redeem your rewards for statement credits and more at any amount, or you can set your rewards to automatically redeem at certain balance threshold or yearly date for one of the easiest rewards experiences possible.
+You’ll also qualify for a great cash back bonus—earn up to a $1,000 cash bonus; $500 once you spend $5,000 in the first three months, and $500 once you spend $50,000 in the first six months of account opening.
+Further, you’ll only pay a $150 annual fee, whereas the Plum Card charges $250.

 Best cards to pair the Plum Card from American Express with